KNOTT basic systems for disc brakes

 Mechanical sliding calliper disc brakes

 These brakes employ a brake lever that is controlled by compressed air, a hydraulic or spring pack cylinder, or via a control cable or linkage and a hand-brake lever.
-Mechanical sliding callipers are used as service and auxiliary brakes.
+Mechanical sliding callipers are used as parking and auxiliary brakes.

 Available sizes: MGS 22, MGS 33, MGS 40, MGS 45 and MZB 40